CarlosEduardoFerreiraRamos/angular-component-class/README.md

 ### Emitting events from a component and listening to it

-Now with our component allowing more customization, we may want to listen to a specific inside the component.
-We can achieve this by creating another attribute, called `press`, that will have a special Angular decorator `@`, the `Output`.
+In our component let's create another attribute, called `press`, that will have a special Angular decorator `@`, the `Output`.
 This will tell Angular that this component has an `event` with the name `press`, and will allow us to call this attribute in the view.
 Also, this attribute must be initiated using the `EventEmitter` object.
 And for the last let's call the `press` attribute in a method, the `onPress`, emitting the event.

 ```ts
 // card.component.ts